mcastling/mcastling.github.io/NUItutorials/flex-container.md

 ![ ](./Images/flex-container/flexbox-demo.jpg)

-1. Firstly, we create a flex container as the whole view, and set its resize policy to _fill its parent_ (the parent is _window_).
+1. Firstly, we create a flex container as the whole view, and set its resize policy to 'fill its parent' (the parent is the _window_).

 ~~~{.cs}
 // Create the main flex container